Scylidose/TweetFeel/Discord_Bot/README.md

 - Limited number of times to repeat in certain channel to avoid spam.

+- Can play various audio, from youtube links or MP4 files.

+- Can store audio commands to directly play audio without the link.

 - Hosted on Heroku 24h/24.

 - Certain variables are stored in Heroku, to allow easy modification.